Aytackydln/duyuruBot/README.md

+# TODO

+- [ ] Transform into hexagonal architecture
+  - [X] Seperate chat classes into another library
+  - [ ] Use interfaces for chat classes
+  - [X] Switch to gradle
+  - [X] Seperate into domain and infra in a "working" state.
+  - [ ] Refactor for design patterns and best practices, namings
+- [ ] Add more chat platforms
+  - [X] Seperate chat classes into another library
+  - [ ] Use the interfaces for chat classes
+  - [ ] Add Discord support
+  - [ ] Add Slack support
+- [ ] Switch from JSP frontend to React
+- [ ] Migrate to scala?

 * A database stub created from Mysql8 server is included in src/main/schema (outdated right now)
 * Create duyuru.properties or another with a profile name according to your setup.
 See [Properties needed to boot](#properties-needed-to-boot) for details.